U.S. indicts Russians in hacking of nuclear company Westinghouse

 The U.S. Anti-Doping Agency and the World Anti-Doping Agency were among their hacking targets, as well sporting organizations including the Federation Internationle de Football Association (FIFA) and athletes whose medical records were stolen and later publicized.

-Russia has denied meddling in the 2016 U.S. presidential election, contradicting a unanimous conclusion by all U.S. intelligence agencies.
+Russia has denied meddling in the 2016 U.S. presidential election, contradicting a unanimous conclusion by U.S. intelligence agencies.

 All seven of the defendants are presumed to be in Russia, which does not have an extradition treaty with the United States.
 The indictment could make it hard for them to travel to other countries.